 Use a Business Term Loan

-Most business owners have heard, Term loans are one of the best products for small business owners who want to expand.
-Funds from these loans can be used in a multitude of ways to help a small business grow.
+Most business owners have heard, that term loans are one of the best products for small business owners who want to expand.
+Funds from a business term loan can be used in a multitude of ways to help a small business grow.

-Term loans are viables options for established businesses that are showing a profit on their most recent business tax return.
-No two businesses are alike and all business owners have specific working capital needs.
-Upwise funding specialists will be able to qualify your business for a Term Loan very quickly.
+Term loans are viable options for established businesses that are showing a profit on their most recent business tax return.
+No two businesses are alike and all business owners have specific capital needs.
+Upwise funding specialists will be able to qualify your business for a term loan very quickly.

 With any term loan, your use of funds and credit score are the most important aspects during the underwriting process.
-Business owners need to make sure their use of proceeds make sense prior to applying for a Term Loan.
+Business owners need to make sure their use of proceeds make sense prior to applying for a term Loan.
 We ask our clients to list out a breakdown, dollar for dollar on what specifically the funds will be used for before applying.
-To speak with one of our Term Loan Funding Specialist regarding your business financing needs, please call 917-444-3959.
+To speak with one of our term loan funding specialists regarding your business financing needs, please call 77-55-UPWISE.